zhaouv/vscode-matlab-qos/README.md

 ## Features

+script queue

 `F5` `F9` `Ctrl+Enter`

 When you select nothing, `F9` will run those line instead of do nothing which is the default behavier in Matlab editor.

-`F8` run selection or selected line and then delete those.
+`F7` run selection or selected line and then delete those.

 highlight when using V and [matlab.tmLanguage](http://172.16.20.52/tmp/matlab.tmLanguage)
 ```json